oplaner4/FamilyTreeTools/README.md

 # FamilyTreeTools
-Free, easy to use, .NET desktop application for generating family trees based on the information about members like birthdate, deathdate, children, partners/spouses and displaying these trees at the specific date in the past.
+Free, easy to use, .NET desktop application for generating family trees based on the information about members like birthdate, deathdate, children, partners/spouses and displaying them at the specific date in the past.

-Current stable version: **1.4**
+Current stable version: **1.5**

 ### Features
 FamilyTreeTools supports: